Quickstart Guide

 5. Use the Virtual Key in Your App

 After the Agent is created, use its Virtual Key directly in your application.
-Alephant’s gateway is OpenAI-compatible: point the OpenAI SDK at Alephant and send the Virtual Key in the Authorization header.
+The easiest path is to keep the OpenAI SDK, point it at Alephant, and send the Virtual Key in the Authorization header.
+Alephant then treats the call as agent traffic: it can route the model request, enforce policy, record cost, and attach the request to an Agent ID, Run ID, and session.

 6. Run Alephant MCP from the Command Line